sroucheray/bootscope/README.md

 The ````mediator```` code is borrowed from [BackboneJS](http://backbonejs.org/#Events), click to see more information on channels.

 ####Where do I setup RequireJS for paths and other things
-The module path can be a bit tricky.
+Module paths can be a bit tricky.
 Let's make it clear :
- 1. Modules path is what you write when you add a dependency to a module
+ 1. Module paths are the string you write when you add a dependency to a module
- 2. Modules path are relatives to the **base url**
+ 2. Module paths are relatives to the **base url**
  3. If nothing is specified, the **base url** is the ```bootscope``` module url
  4. It can be changed by adding a ```data-baseurl``` to the ```script``` tag
     * In this case the the first module to be loaded using this redefined base url is the ```bootconfig``` module
     * The ```data-baseurl``` attribute is useful if the ```bootconfig``` module is **not** in the same directory as the ```bootscope```
  5. In the ```bootconfig``` module you can redefine again the base url using the ```require``` property
     * This is useful if all the modules base url is not the ```bootconfig``` directory

+The ```require``` property in the ```bootconfig``` is the RequireJS config object.
+Documentation can be found here : [RequireJS Config](http://requirejs.org/docs/api.html#config)

 #####Paths to modules can be shortcuted using the ```require.paths``` property of the ```bootconfig``` module :
 ```javascript